 It was found that mothers of securely attached children were significantly more responsive to their infants’ signals, quicker to pick them up when they cried, were rated much higher in sensitivity, acceptance, cooperation, and emotional accessibility.
 In these four scales of maternal behaviour seemed to reside the key to secure attachment.

-Ambivalent infants (also known as insecure attachment) tend to show anxiety even when mother is present, become intensely distressed when separated and are difficult to comfort when mother returns.
+Ambivalent infants (also known as insecure attachment) tend to show anxiety even when the mother is present, become intensely distressed when separated and are difficult to comfort when the mother returns.
 Ambivalent children, although anxious and angry, had not crossed over into the protective state of indifference that the avoidant children displayed.
 They still hoped for solace and connection, but their anger spoiled the possibility of getting it.

 The behaviour of the anxious mothers ranged from mean-spirited to merely cool, from chaotic to incompetent.
 Many of these mothers were nice people and well-meaning parents who took pride in their babies and had various means of expressing their love.
 Some were good playmates or teachers, some were delighted by the positive qualities they saw in their children.
 But what they all had in common was difficulty responding to the baby’s attachment needs in a loving, attuned and consistent way.